Welcoming & nourishing all with food, friendship & fun!

 We have converted the parish hall and courtyard at St John the Baptist church into a Community Hub and City Garden with a commercial standard teaching kitchen, dining area, purpose-built food bank facilities and additional meeting spaces designed to promote activity and instil a sense of belonging in your local area.

-We are currently applying to Trusts and Foundations for grants to cover the cost of this ambitious development.
 You can make a donation to the project by contacting us here.

-What’s on at the FCH Hub
+What’s on at the Hub

 Opening times:

-Tuesday: Friday: 10.00-15.00 (lunch from noon)
+Tuesday to Friday: 10.00-14.00 (lunch from noon)

 Foodbank opening times:

-Monday: 11.00-12.00
+Monday: 10.30-11.30

 Our thanks go to the Brighton & Hove Food Partnership, FareShare Sussex, Sussex Gleaning Network, The Real Junk Food Project Brighton, Brighton Food Factory, Brighton & Hove City Council, the SVP Our Lady of Lourdes, Rottingdean and the Albert Gubay Foundation for food donations.

-If you have any questions about the food at the Fitzherbert Community Hub or you’d like to make a donation, you can get in touch via our contact page.
+If you have any questions about food at the Fitzherbert Community Hub or you’d like to make a donation, you can get in touch via our contact page.
 Click the button below

 You can also find more information about the Emergency Food Network in Brighton & Hove here.